united-neux/CAD_to_OpenMC/paper.md

 withdrawn from the fully inserted position.
 The two rightmost columns contain criticality numbers for the device.
 MC denotes Monte Carlo, whereas Lit. denotes numbers from the benchmark report.

-The core geometry, burst, and control-rods were discretized individually The full reactor model is then assembled when the transport geometry is described within the confines of an OpenMC geometry.
-This yields a model in which the rods can be moved dynamically.
+To get a model in which the rods can be moved, the core geometry, burst, and control-rods were discretized individually The full reactor model is then assembled as an OpenMC geometry.

 Two minor adjustments ($\approx 1$ mm) had to be made to the stated measurements; locking bolts and intermediate sub-assembly plate, for the model to fit.
 Both edits were ~= 1 mm and did not affect the results.
 We assume the errors are misprints in the drawings.